'We're so stoked': Rotorua Canopy Tours receives B Corp certification

 It is the first Rotorua business and the first zipline business in the Southern Hemisphere to achieve the certification.

-General manager Paul Button said the company was “stoked” after it applied in April 2022 and received the official certification this month.
+General manager Paul Button said the company was “stoked” after it applied in April 2022 and received the official certification in January.

 A B Corp certification is a designation that a business is meeting high standards of verified performance, accountability, and transparency on factors from employee benefits and charitable giving to supply chain practices and input materials, the B Corporation website says.